MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-in-own-project.md

 ---
 title: Query and use Azure Key Vault secrets in your Pipeline
-description: How to set up Azure Key vaults in your project and use it in your Azure Pipelines ms.topic: tutorial ms.date: 08/26/2021
+description: How to set up Azure Key vaults with your own project and use it in your Azure Pipelines ms.topic: tutorial ms.date: 08/28/2023
 monikerRange: '>= azure-devops-2019'
 "recommendations": "true"
 ---